We surround the dining table in Janah's suite, “Anyone come up with anything?”

 Purple One is arrogant, which is a form of stupidity, but he isn't entirely stupid, he smiles and lies, (ever notice how the two go hand in hand?)
 “Of course, we welcome visitors.
 Please, do come in.”

 I turn to Chan, “Walk the outbuildings, to make sure the kid didn't sneak in and is hiding.
-I’ll take a walk though the main house with Abbot Francis and we can get back to coffee and doughnuts.”
+I’ll take the main house with Abbot Francis and we can get back to coffee and doughnuts.”